top of page

 IMG_0050_edited.jpg

-Drawing on nearly two decades of global professional experience as an international educator, leadership trainer, group facilitator, and yoga and mindfulness teacher, I bring a rich and diverse background to our sessions.
+Drawing on two decades of global professional experience as an international educator, leadership trainer, group facilitator, and yoga and mindfulness teacher, I bring a rich and diverse background to our sessions.
 As a wilderness rite of passage guide and eco-therapist, I incorporate the healing power of nature into our therapeutic process, offering a path to growth and recovery that harmonizes with the natural world.

 Simone Isadora Levine (she/her)